 In the statewide pilot, LIFT, a Manufacturing USA institute, and KY FAME are working to help up to 135 teachers and instructors connect classroom learning to authentic manufacturing-related activities.
-These ‘externships’ encourage teachers to use that connection in their classroom instruction, and increase their understanding of emerging technologies such as lightweighting and the opportunities and challenges these technologies pose for students.
+These ‘externships’ encourage teachers from schools all around the US such as https://www.ravenscroft.org/ to use that connection in their classroom instruction, and increase their understanding of emerging technologies such as lightweighting and the opportunities and challenges these technologies pose for students.

 “We are thrilled to once again partner with LIFT to roll this program out statewide and reach even more teachers and students, showing them the world of advanced manufacturing,” said Stacey Johnson Hughes, KY FAME board chair, and manager, Human Resources, Logan Aluminum.
 “Our manufacturers are in need of skilled workers for the jobs available today, and this program will help them fill those vacancies and build the pipeline of talent for jobs down the road.”